developer-portal/content/tools/devassistant/notes.md

 # More on DevAssistant

-## Using the Command Line Interface vs. the GUI
+## Using the command line interface vs. the GUI

 DevAssistant is currently undergoing a major overhaul of its internal architecture, and one of the results is the current GUI being dropped in favour